-On the North Cornwall coast, this 76-mile stretch begins in Barnstaple and finishes up in Newquay.
-It takes in some of the most breath-taking coastlines that the UK has to offer.
+The Atlantic Highway on the North Cornwall coast is a 76-mile stretch that takes in some of the UK’s most beautiful coastlines.
+The route starts in Barnstaple and finishes up in Newquay, taking you through picturesque fishing villages and stunning beaches.
 Constantine Bay and Bedruthan Steps are both visible along the route, giving any budding photographers an opportunity to capture the perfect snap.

 The Lake District

-Would a list of UK destinations really be complete without a mention for the Lake District?
-Arguably the most scenic location in Britain, there are as many as 15 wonderful driving routes to take in all it has to offer and bask in its awesomeness.
-Home of Beatrix Potter and William Wordsworth, the North West’s idyllic location offers up an array of stunning landscapes, mountains and pretty towns in which to have a pit stop.
+The Lake District is undoubtedly one of the most scenic locations in the UK, and there are as many as 15 wonderful driving routes to take in all it has to offer.
+Home of Beatrix Potter and William Wordsworth, the North West’s idyllic location offers up an array of stunning landscapes, mountains, and pretty towns in which to have a pit stop.

-Highlights that are a necessity include the quintessential scenery on show around Keswick, Borrowdale and Buttermere — you’ll be sure to fall in love with the area come rain or shine.
-Try to take in Lake Windermere for a play about on the water and Coniston Water, where Donald Campbell set many of his water speed records.
+One of the highlights of the Lake District is the quintessential scenery on show around Keswick, Borrowdale, and Buttermere.
+No matter the weather, you’ll be sure to fall in love with the area.
+It’s also worth taking in Lake Windermere for a play about on the water and Coniston Water, where Donald Campbell set many of his water speed records.